Why this programme?

 - 54:19 - Questions

-Systems Biology is quickly becoming main stream in biological sciences, applicable for academic innovations, industrial applications, and societal progress.
+Systems Biology is quickly becoming mainstream in biological sciences, applicable for academic innovations, industrial applications, and societal progress.
 Examples are early detection of neurodegenerative diseases, design of personally optimized foods and diets, and a reduction in the need for animal testing by replacing them with virtual, computational models.
 Are you interested?
 Then Systems Biology is the right programme for you!

 In order to solve the scientific challenges in biological systems, a new generation of multidisciplinary professionals is required that design creative solutions.
-In our programme, we offer you a vibrant academic community in which you collaborate closely with researchers to achieve the ambitious goals set for Systems Biology: a computer-based virtual version of cells, organs, animal models, patients, populations, and ecosystems.
+In our programme, we offer you a vibrant academic community in which you collaborate closely with researchers to achieve the ambitious goals set for Systems Biology: a computer-based virtual version of cells, organs, animal models, patients, populations, and systems.
 You can make your own unique combination of biology, computer science and mathematics, giving you the unique opportunity to build your own curriculum that suits your interests and needs for a future career.
 An individually-assigned mentor will guide you in making these choices.

 You can enter our programme from a range of bachelor programmes including Biomedical Sciences, Bioinformatics, Neuroscience, (Molecular) Biology, Mathematics, Biomedical Engineering, Data Science, Informatics or Computer Science, Physics and University Colleges.
 Only by combining different backgrounds and disciplines we can master the challenges in Systems Biology.
 The holistic and interdisciplinary approach of our programme suits students with a diverse background, who all have an important contribution to the programme.

 Crucially, regardless of the programme you personally design, you will acquire all the knowledge and skills that are essential to become part of a new generation of scientists, who will contribute to the rise of Systems Biology.